MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Creates a Client Access server role for an Exchange Server.

 ### [New-CMExchangeConnectorAccessRule](New-CMExchangeConnectorAccessRule.md)
-Configures access settings for a mobile device that uses a Microsoft Exchange Server connector.
+Configure access settings for a mobile device that uses a Microsoft Exchange Server connector.

 ### [New-CMExchangeConnectorApplicationSetting](New-CMExchangeConnectorApplicationSetting.md)
 Creates application-related settings for a mobile device that uses a Exchange Server connector.